 Operating along the Electronic Components & Systems (ECS) value chain, PENTA is a flexible and agile programme that will stimulate collaboration through targeted funding of projects that will result in a high economic and societal impact.
 By doing so it will accelerate the development of products and services intended to support European leadership in key system and application market sectors.

-Driven by the ECS Strategic Agenda, a comprehensive technology roadmap created by more than 270 experts from across Europe, PENTA will support the creation of projects with high industrial and national interest, bringing together organisations of all sizes in trans-national teams, resulting in the technologies that will enable and develop the Digital Economy.
+Driven by the ECS Strategic Research Agenda, a comprehensive technology roadmap created by more than 270 experts from across Europe, PENTA will support the creation of projects with high industrial and national interest, bringing together organisations of all sizes in trans-national teams, resulting in the technologies that will enable and develop the Digital Economy.

 PENTA follows an annual call process, though projects deemed of high strategic importance to the National Authorities involved can be processed at any time.
 A two-step process is employed, to help ensure the highest possible funding success rate for projects that meet the necessary technical standard, while matching national needs.